ludykraks/Gold/src/blog/mobile-money-loans-ghana.md

       <p>Below are ways you can get loans using your mobile money account in Ghana.</p>
       <h2>1.
 MTN Mobile Money QwikLoan</h2>
       <p>If you are an active MTN Mobile Money user, you can easily apply for a
-        short term loan by using the QWIKLOAN service on your mobile phone.</p>
+        short term loan by using the QWIKLOAN service on your mobile phone.
+The loan is very quick.</p>
       <p>Dial the <a href="/blog/what-is-mtn-momo" target="_blank">MTN Mobile Money</a> short code *170#, choose <em>Financial services</em>, <em>Loan</em>
         and select <em>Option 1</em> to register and apply for loan.</p>
       <p>If your application is successful, you will instantly receive the money into your MTN MoMo wallet.</p>